aviaryan/your-word/README.md

 https://word.aviaryan.com/

 Store your promises in the blockchain and bet some money against it.
-If you fail, you lose 50% of your bet, otherwise you get 100% back.
+If you fail, you lose 50% of your bet, otherwise you get 100% back 🤣.
+Don't worry though, it runs on the Rinkeby testnet, so you won't be playing with any real money.

 ![screenshot](https://i.imgur.com/Skru8bm.png)